snowplow-incubator/snowplow-micro-examples/README.md

 Did all tests pass?
 Then confidently push your web app to production!

-Examples of how to apply [Snowplow Micro](https://github.com/snowplow-incubator/snowplow-micro) to popular build/test strategies
+Examples of how to apply [Snowplow Micro](https://github.com/snowplow-incubator/snowplow-micro) to popular build/test strategies.

+Current Snowplow Micro version: 1.0.0
+If you have been using a previous version of Snowplow Micro in your test suites, you can also read the [Upgrading Micro](https://github.com/snowplow-incubator/snowplow-micro-examples#6-upgrading-micro) section.

 ## Table of Contents